gsmhypothesis/gsmhypothesis.github.io/_posts/2020-09-27-GV_hypothesis.md

 playing of drums- Wac ( a small hourglass drum) and Dau ( a large drum played with the smaller drum Wac).</p>

-<p style="text-align: justify">**Genetic Origins of the Kalash** : West Eurasian origins have been genetically detected in a
+<p style="text-align: justify"><strong>Genetic Origins of the Kalash</strong> : West Eurasian origins have been genetically detected in a
 study on the kalash.
 The Kalash are also detected to have distinct aboriginal links with only minor contributions from outside people.
 Another study showed them to be clustered with central/ south Asian populations.
 Interestingly, another study found no